vipinagrawal25/MeMC/README.md

 python utils/viz_memc.py out_memc/snap_0010.h5 conf/dmemc_conf.h5 viz_010.vtk
 ```

-If the execution is successful, the file "check_viz.vtk" will be written in the root
+If the execution is successful, the file `viz_000.vtk` and `viz_010.vtk` will be written in the root
 directory.
 In visit load the .vtk file and select `subset->domains` or `mesh->mesh`
 to see the result.